Cecilia8989/WSAA-Project/README.md

 #### 4.1.1 base html.

 This HTML file establishes the foundational structure and features for a Flask web application, encompassing navigation, message presentation, content arrangement, and styling, to be applied across all HTML files.
-The code has been take and adapted from the the tutorial [ Tech With Tim ()](https://www.youtube.com/watch?v=dam0GPOAvVI)
+The code has been take and adapted from the the tutorial [Tech With Tim (9)](https://www.youtube.com/watch?v=dam0GPOAvVI)

 **Key Features:**

-- **Meta Tags and Dependencies**: These are like instructions for the browser, ensuring everything looks right on different devices [()](https://stackoverflow.com/questions/1321878/how-to-prevent-favicon-ico-requests).
-It also includes links to some special style sheets [CSS ()](https://www.w3schools.com/Css/) on [ Bootstrampt ()](https://getbootstrap.com/) and a [fieldset style ()](https://www.webteacher.ws/2009/12/10/style-fieldsets-like-a-pro/)to enhance the site's appearance.
+- **Meta Tags and Dependencies**: These are like instructions for the browser, ensuring everything looks right on different devices [(10)](https://stackoverflow.com/questions/1321878/how-to-prevent-favicon-ico-requests).
+It also includes links to some special style sheets [CSS (11)](https://www.w3schools.com/Css/) on [ Bootstrampt (5)](https://getbootstrap.com/) and a [fieldset style (12)](https://www.webteacher.ws/2009/12/10/style-fieldsets-like-a-pro/)to enhance the site's appearance.

 - **Navigation Bar**: Positioned at the top of the page, the navigation bar facilitates user movement throughout the site, adjusting dynamically based on login status.